Tioga & Glacier Point Roads Closed for the Winter

 Half Dome Permit Lottery Statistics

-On this page, you can find various statistics relating to the 2012 and 2013 Half Dome permit lotteries.
-We hope this information will help you make an informed decision when you apply for the 2013 lotteries.
+On this page, you can find various statistics relating to the 2013 and (by mid-March) 2014 Half Dome permit lotteries.
+We hope this information will help you make an informed decision when you apply for the lotteries.

 The chart to the right shows the distribution of the Half Dome permit lottery requests by day of the week (as of March 15, 2013).